AI Failure Loops in Devalued Work: The Confluence of Overconfidence in AI and Underconfidence in Worker Expertise: Conclusion

 \edit{Critically, nothing about the future of AI and work is inevitable.
 To overcome \textit{AI Failure Loops}, we must learn from past developments that perpetuated the devaluation of feminized labor and contest the societal and organizational devaluation of certain work.
 Re-imagining AI development practices to empower devalued workers may even help foster such cultural shifts.
 Just as \textit{AI Failure Loops} are self-reinforced through negative feedback loops, reversing these trends may cultivate \textit{positive} feedback loops between pro-worker AI practices and worker valuation. } \edit{This paper extends discussions of how researchers, policymakers and practitioners can help redirect towards a \textit{pro-worker} future for AI and society, by drawing lessons learned from how worker devaluation has shaped AI practices, and vice versa.}

-\begin{acks} We would like to thank the reviewers for carefully guiding us in strengthening our submission.
-We are also grateful for the thoughtful feedback shared by Alicia Devrio, Jodi Forlizzi, Nari Johnson, Joy Ming, Tina Park, and David Widder. \end{acks}
+\begin{acks} We would like to thank the reviewers for their excellent reviews that helped strengthen our paper.
+We are also grateful for the thoughtful feedback shared by Alicia DeVrio, Jodi Forlizzi, Nari Johnson, Joy Ming, Tina Park, and David Widder. \end{acks}